Skinny Dipping (song): Music video

 The official music video was released along with the song and was directed by Amber Park.
 In the music video, Carpenter writes letters to herself and puts them in a box labeled "this too shall pass" and, at the end, after dancing barefoot in a green dress on the streets of New York, she throws the letters into the air.
-The letters putted in the box allude to the emails Carpenter wrote for herself, from which the inspiration for the songs on her album came.
+The letters put in the box allude to the emails Carpenter wrote for herself, from which the inspiration for the songs on her album came.
 There are easter eggs to the follow-up single, "Fast Times", including the end of the music video where a different version of Carpenter riding a motorcycle appears, providing a snippet and a clue to the song's music video.

 Live performances

 On October 29, 2021, Carpenter performed the song on The Tonight Show Starring Jimmy Fallon wearing a black and white gingham sequin dress, playing a Nord Electro 6D, and surrounded by band.